Music for Remembrance Day: listen to 14 reflective pieces of classical music

-A selection of uplifting and reflective classical music, from hymns to reflective orchestral and choral works, to mark Remembrance Day.
+A selection of beautifully reflective classical music, from hymns to reflective orchestral and choral works, to mark Remembrance Day.

 Remembrance Day, held around the country on 11 November, marks the date the First World War ended in 1918.